mwielondek/raycast-idea-tracker/idea-tracker/README.md

 Capture project ideas, append feature bullets in seconds, and export the latest thinking as Markdown without leaving Raycast.

 ## Features
-- Two-pane list with live detail preview and Markdown rendering.
+- Two-pane list with live detail preview, pin/unpin controls, and Markdown rendering.
 - Filter projects by tags using the search bar dropdown.
 - Add projects with context, comma-separated tags, and starter feature bullets.
 - Append feature bullets with the default Enter shortcut or open a full detail view.
 - Export the selected project or all projects as Markdown; data stays local in Raycast storage.

 ## Commands
-- **List Projects** – Main view to browse, filter, and append features quickly.
+- **List Projects** – Browse, filter, pin/unpin, archive/restore, and append features quickly.
 - **Add Project** – Capture a new project with tags and initial feature notes.
 - **Append Feature** – Pick a project and append a feature bullet from anywhere in Raycast.